Vietnam.vn - Nền tảng quảng bá Việt Nam

 Minister of Information and Communications Nguyen Manh Hung chaired the meeting.
 Photo: MS.

-According to the United Nations' assessment of e-government, Vietnam's Online Services Development Index (OSI) has made progress: In 2022, Vietnam ranked 76/193 countries, up 5 places compared to 2020.
+According to the United Nations' assessment of e -government , Vietnam's Online Services Development Index (OSI) has made progress: In 2022, Vietnam ranked 76/193 countries, up 5 places compared to 2020.
 However, to improve the quality of provision and efficiency of online public services, all levels and sectors need to make more efforts.

 According to Vice Chairman of the National Committee on Digital Transformation, Minister of Information and Communications Nguyen Manh Hung, the two most fundamental contents are full online process and quality of online services.
-Full online process means that people do it themselves from home and do not go to government agencies.
+Full online process means that people do it themselves at home and do not go to government agencies.
 The quality of online public services is simplicity, convenience and speed.
 These two contents must lead to the final result that the majority of people use online public services.

 If the previous way of doing online public services was by applying information technology; the new approach is digital transformation.
 The basic difference between these two approaches is that, instead of making separate information technology systems, we use shared digital platforms; instead of doing it ourselves and investing ourselves, we rent services, for both hardware and software.